GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/access-control/docs/modules/access-control/en.md

 When executing a GraphQL query, if it contains any of the selected schema elements in the Access Control List, the chosen rules are evaluated.

 If any rule is not satisfied, access to that operation, field or directive is denied.

-### Public/Private Schema Mode

-When access to some a field or directive is denied through Access Control, there are 2 ways for the API to behave:
+Thanks to the **Public/Private Schema Mode**, there are 2 ways for the API to behave:

 **Public mode**: The fields in the schema are exposed, and when the permission is not satisfied, the user gets an error message with a description of why the permission was rejected.
 This behavior makes the metadata from the schema always available.